dglaubman/structure_editor/positions_api.md

 Positions API
 ================
+> Version 3.
+1/28/2014

 Position
 --------

 A (loss) Position represents a named collection of losses, and an operation which writes to this collection.
 There are six types of positions, corresponding to the following operations:

 * Group -- groups the losses from one or more input positions.
 * Invert -- inverts its input position.